South Perth - Kensington

 South Perth - Kensington displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-South Perth - Kensington's dwelling structure, as per the latest Census, had 44.7% houses and 55.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 49.3% houses and 50.7% other dwellings.
+South Perth - Kensington had 44.7% houses and 55.4% other dwellings in its dwelling structure as of the latest Census, compared to Perth metro's 49.3% houses and 50.7% other dwellings.
 Home ownership in South Perth - Kensington was 33.2%, with mortgaged dwellings at 26.8% and rented ones at 40.0%.
-The median monthly mortgage repayment was $2,388, higher than Perth metro's $2,200.
-Median weekly rent in South Perth - Kensington was $375, compared to Perth metro's $360.
-Nationally, mortgage repayments were significantly higher at $1,863, while rents were comparable at $375.
+The median monthly mortgage repayment in the area was $2,388, higher than Perth metro's average of $2,200.
+The median weekly rent figure was $375, compared to Perth metro's $360.
+Nationally, South Perth - Kensington's mortgage repayments were significantly higher at $2,388 compared to the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing